 <p>That’s actually a real life example from just yesterday.
 I shared tea with a woman on Frontier Tower’s Longevity floor who posed a question about how intuition can be trained.
 I asked what was salient for her in that very moment and she mentioned an impending interview and doubts about the strength of her pitch.
 We pulled a single tarot card from <a href="https://llewellyn.com/tarot_reading.php">Llewellyn’s online reading page:</a> The Tower.</p>

 <p>“Looks like you’re pivoting,” I joked before revealing the card (which traditionally symbolizes destruction and chaos).
-My actual suggestion wasn’t “your interview will be a disaster.”
-It was: maybe this is legitimizing the doubt you already feel.
-Maybe you should take a subtractive approach, simplify, examine what isn’t working.
+My actual suggestion: maybe this is legitimizing a doubt she already felt.
+Maybe the pitch wants a subtractive approach—simplify, examine what isn’t working.
 The card gave her permission to interrogate a concern she was suppressing.</p>

 <p>This is what I mean by training intuition: building a practice of externalizing the prompt, making the subconscious conscious, and then allowing the mind’s pattern-matching machinery to do what it does best.
 Finding the thread, weaving the narrative, identifying the move.
 Sometimes the move is subversion.
 Sometimes your intuition points in the opposite direction of what was exposed and you’ve clarified what you <em>don’t</em> want.
-It’s not always direct, but the practice offers a nucleation surface for reflexively directed narrative and intention setting.</p>
+Either way, the practice offers a nucleation surface for directed narrative and intention setting.</p>

 <div class="soft-break"></div>

-<p>Narrative is how we position ourselves inside time and reality with agency.
-It’s how we compress the past, present, and incompressible future into stories we can grip, steer, and navigate.</p>
+<p>Narrative is how we position ourselves inside time with agency—how we compress past, present, and an incompressible future into stories we can grip and steer.
+The next scale up has a name.</p>

 <div class="soft-break"></div>